 - MABioN’s executive council is committed to working together and conducting its activities in accordance with best practices and the highest ethical standards.

 MABioN was started in 2004 as the brainchild of Kathryn Harris, PhD, RBP, then Biosafety Officer at Northwestern University in Chicago, IL (currently Senior Outreach and Education Specialist at NIH’s Office of Biotechnology Activities).
 MABioN’s first president was Jim Klenner, Biosafety Manager at IUPUI.
 He served two terms from 2004-2008.
-Our second president was Jyl Burgener, serving from 2008-2010.
+The past, current, and president-elect are listed in chronological order below:

 Our logo has as its base element a geographical map of the region we draw our main membership from; Illinois, Indiana, Iowa, Kentucky, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.
 We do have members from outside this region, but these states comprise our core membership.